 Limit status page visibility to predefined IP addresses with IP Access Control.

-Set up IP Access Control from the Settings / Private Mode menu.
+Set up IP Access Control from Settings -> Private Mode.

 IP Addresses